stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 `block-commit`s present.
 This outcome is treated as an empty sortition.

-All together these changes will achieve the goals outlined in section 2.4, resolving key areas of improvement for the stacks protocol.
+All together these changes will achieve the goals outlined in section 2.4, resolving key areas of improvement for the Stacks protocol.

 # Specification